 See the two people on the sand-dune in the photo below?
 That should give you an idea of the scale of these dunes.
-These were my two travel companions on the trip.

 There is even more to see past these famous dunes, as you enter into one of the remotest parts of Mongolia.

 Want to escape the world?
 The Gobi Desert is where to go.

 This van is the most common mode of transport and is well suited to traversing the tough terrain.

 It’s not that fast but it becomes your moving home, and soon takes on a comfortable familiarity in the midst of all the nothingness around you.